• Hello from T

 Risk Optimization

-you have in place.
-Consolidate standalone insurance programs into one or a few
+• The cost of insurance is directly correlated with the number of standalone programs you have in place.
+Consolidate standalone insurance programs into one or a few master programs.

-spend $1 on insurance premiums for the carrier to assume $1 worth of risk.
-How can
+• Please do not trade dollars with the insurance company, meaning you don't want to spend $1 on insurance premiums for the carrier to assume $1 worth of risk.
+How can you prevent this?
+Don't consider the insurance premium spent as maintenance expenses.

 So the importance of risk management and thinking through why you need to buy something is far more important today than simply buying it, and that's a really difficult thing for this industry to go through.